Moving a Peloton Bike

 Can a Peloton fit in an SUV?

 The Forester has 74.7 cubic feet of trunk space.
-While that amount of space is amazing for a compact SUV, it’s about half the max space of a regular size SUV.
-Point being, your Peloton will fit!
+While that amount of space is amazing for a compact SUV, it’s about half the maximum space of a regular-size SUV.
+The point is, your Peloton will fit!

 Transporting your Peloton with a truck

-Here are the steps you should take to prepare your Peloton for moving:
+Here are the steps you should take to prepare to move your Peloton:

 1. Disconnect the two connectors (3.5mm data cable and power cable) from the screen of the bike